60 UX Cards to Discover Cognitive Biases

 Cognitive biases are psychological thought mechanisms and tendencies that cause the human brain to draw incorrect conclusions.
 For better or worse, they will impact and influence in many ways how user behavior in your products and services.
 These biases will also impact collaboration between team members and during meetings, or might influencer your user research.
-Whether you are creating the user experience of an interfaces or purchasing something online, it’s interesting to be aware of these biases.
-We created this deck of 60 cognitive biases cards and a workshop to help teams / students understand how different cognitive biases that will impact people’s behavior.
-You can also get the cards and workshop instructions.
+Whether you are creating the user experience of user interfaces or purchasing something online, it’s interesting to be aware of these biases.

-A “print at home” deck of Cognitive Biases Cards
+A “print at home” deck of Cognitive Biases Cards and a Collaborative Workshop

 The list of cognitive biases is long and might look downright frightening for many people.
 To make this easier to digest, Laurence and I selected 60 out of the list and organized them into 5 categories: